 The Policy Centre for African Peoples (PCAP) exists to provide a platform for the engagement and education of African communities and the general public.

-To fulfil this objective, PCAP carries out educational, research and social engagement projects in the areas of leadership, education, human rights and social justice.
+To fulfil this objective, PCAP carries out educational, research and social engagement projects in the areas of education and leadership.

 Amongst the specific programmes and projects undertaken by PCAP are:

 From 2013 onwards, PCAP has undertaken, and will be undertaking, a series of projects aimed at promoting the engagement and education of African communities, the African Diaspora and the general public.
 These projects include: